ComposableFi/composable/docs/docs/technology/cvm/specification.md

 <Transfer> <Tip> { USDC: 15000000000000 }
 ```

-## Configuration registry
+## Configuration and routing registry

-This stores the mapping of native identifiers to CVM such as an asset.
+Registry stores information about the mapping of native identifiers to CVM such as an asset and inter chain connectivity on chain.

+### Routing

+The `Spawn` instruction uses the registry to lookup CVM cross chain capability with connection.
+Per chain registry stores its immediate neiborhood info, and may store more hops.

+Propagating updates across registries is handled by the `CVM` too.

 ### Assets and other CVM identifiers

-Each asset identifier `AssetId` is 128 bit number in which the iniital bytes represent the network identifier `NetworkId`.
+Each asset identifier `AssetId` is 128 bit number in which the 32 initial bits represent the network identifier `NetworkId`.

-Each chain contains data which maps assets to their local representations, such as erc20 addresses.
-The `Transfer` instruction uses this registry to look up the correct identifiers.
-Executor instances can be reconfigured by the owner to use alternative registries.

 It is impossible for a scenario where the same asset id is different on another chain.
 To put it simply, it will not be possible that on one chain 123213 means PEPA and on other chains 123213 means SHIB.
 The Prefix allows you to find which network to look at for asset information as each chain introduces new assets independently.

-Propagating updates across registries is handled by the `CVM` too.
-We will go more in-depth on how we bootstrap this system in a later specification.
+**Local**

+Each chain contains data which maps assets to their local representations, such as ERC20 address.
+The `Transfer` instruction uses the registry to look up the correct identifiers.

 ## Security Considerations